-According to the 2013 census, an increasing number of New Zealanders have switched from fixed-line phones to mobile for everyday communications.
-This is known internationally as fixed mobile substitution.
+According to the 2013 census, New Zealanders switched from fixed-line phones to mobile for everyday communications.
+We call switching from a landline to a mobile in this way: fixed mobile substitution.

-In 2013 85.5 percent of households had a landline telephone.
+In 2013, 85.5 percent of households had a landline telephone.
 That’s down from 92 percent in 2006.
-On the flip side of the equation 84 percent of households have home access to a mobile phone compared with 74 percent in the earlier census.
+On the flip side of the equation 84 percent of households have home access to a mobile phone.
+This compares with 74 percent in the earlier census.

 While there’s a clear move, New Zealand is well behind overseas trends.
 In 2011 27 percent of European homes were without a fixed line – that’s up from 18 percent in 2006.
 In Italy, 32 percent of homes are mobile-only.
 Many third world countries don’t have widespread fixed line home phones but do have mobile networks.

 There’s something of a framing issue here.
-New Zealand’s slow shift from fixed lines to mobile could be seen as Telecom NZ successfully defending its market in the face of mobile competition – something that overseas telcos have failed to do.
+You could see New Zealand’s slow shift from fixed lines to mobile as Telecom NZ defending its market in the face of competition.
+This is something that overseas telcos have failed to do.

 Fixed mobile substitution costs

-While the monthly fixed cost of a landline telephone in New Zealand is relatively high by international standards, it comes with unmetered local calls unlike in many other markets.
+The monthly fixed cost of a landline telephone in New Zealand is relatively high by international standards.
+However, it comes with unmetered local calls unlike many other markets.
 And the local call areas are relatively large – Auckland, one-third of the population – is a single call area.

 The value of this bundle is questionable – consumers in other markets would have to make a huge number of calls at typical metered rates for their total telephone costs to climb above Telecom NZ’s line rental charges.